kskvarci/ServiceBusOverviewDemo/README.md

 	- auto created and cannot be removed.
 	- Designed to hold messages that cannot be delivered or processed.
 	- Not automatically cleaned up.
-	- The messaging engine [may place messages in this queue](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dead-letter-queues#moving-messages-to-the-dlq).
+	- The messaging engine [may place messages in this queue](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dead-letter-queues#moving-messages-to-the-dlq) (exceding TTL, hitting max delivery attempts, etc.).
 Your app may explicitly do so as well.

 - [**Scheduled delivery**](https://docs.microsoft.com/en-us/azure/service-bus-messaging/message-sequencing#scheduled-messages)
 	- Submit messages to a topic or queue for delayed processing.